 The point of this blog is simple: If you’re going to have a

-This is why the term ‘Brand Purpose’ need to be banned.
-It’s trivialised a serious strategic approach to business, sustainability, society and the environment.
+This is why the term ‘Brand Purpose’ needs to be banned.
+It’s trivialised a serious strategic approach to business, sustainability, society, and the environment.

 Share your thoughts